uni-due-syssec/efcf-framework/README.md

    ```
    or build the container from the cloned repository
    ```
-   make container-enter
+   make gitmodules  # to fetch the git submodules make container-enter
    ```
 2. Compile and then fuzz a solidity contract until the first crash/bug is